Sweefty/template-bread/README.md

 ```

 - You can define handlebars helpers and partials from init.js file, but avoid declaring ``config`` and ``wrapper`` helpers as they are used internally by [Temply].

-### Customization

-We can customize this template for you with your own logo/colors/identity plus some extra pages at a very low price, please check our [customization service](http://sweefty.com/templates/customize).

 License
 ----